 The market rent of a property is what the property could rent for in the private market.
-The initial market rent of your property is written in your tenancy agreement.
+The initial market rent of your property is written in your residential rental agreement.

 The market rent value is reviewed once a year, in November.
 If your market rent amount changes because of the review, we will write to let you know.